SumoLogic/sumologic-documentation/docs/send-data/use-json-configure-sources/json-parameters-hosted-sources.md

 #### AWS S3 Archive Source

 The parameters for this Source can be referenced in the [AWS Log Sources](#aws-log-sources) section.
-This is an Amazon S3 Archive Source JSON example:
+This is an AWS S3 Archive Source JSON example:

 ```json
 {